 Lodging and Meals

-Out-of-town jammers will stay at the Hampton Inn in Gloucester.
-Breakfast is served at the Hampton Inn.
+Out-of-town jammers will stay at the Quality Inn in Gloucester.
+Breakfast is served at the Quality Inn.
 Lunches will be provided from one of the many local fine dining establishments, either on-site or as a “break from the heat” mid-day excursion.
 Dinners are at your own expense, but we often go as a group.

 A special Resident Rate of US$250 is available for Fairfield Foundation members and residents of Gloucester County.
 The Student Rate, for current students not requiring lodging, is US$250.
 Scholarships are available to cover student lodging on a first-come, first-serve basis.
 The scholarship is provided through hosting by community members.
 For students who need lodging and do not get a scholarship, your fee is US$560.